NHAS/wag/README.md

 `Lockout`: Number of times a person can attempt mfa authentication before their account locks `NAT`: Turn on or off masquerading
-`ExposePorts`: Expose ports on the VPN server to the client (adds rules to IPtables) example: [ "443/tcp" ]
+`ExposePorts`: Expose ports on the VPN server to the client (adds rules to IPtables) example: [ "443/tcp" ] `CheckUpdates`: If enabled (off by default) the management UI will show an alert if a new version of wag is available.
+This talks to api.github.com

 `ExternalAddress`: The public address of the server, the place where wireguard is listening to the internet, and where clients can reach the `/register_device` endpoint